ismaelgalarza1/flightlogmanagementsystem/README.md

 ## How to start the application

-- once the application is downloaded to your machine follow this steps
+- Once the application is downloaded to your machine follow this steps

   1. Open the project to your desire IDE
   2. Open your terminal and type the command `npm install`